Mano-O/Wordle/README.txt

 the code is implemented in functions to make it easier to read.

-at first, there is the 'get_list' function which is used to open the words text file and save the words into a list for ease of access later on
+at first, there is the 'get_list_api' function which is used to open a github repo with the 5 letter words and save the words into a list for ease of access later on

 then the list is used in 'the_word' function to get a random word for the user to guess